hmrc/income-tax-mtd-changelog/README.md

 ### XX June 2023 (<-TO BE UPDATED)

-The following changes are now available in the sandbox
+The following changes are now available in the sandbox:

 #### self-assessment-individual-details-api